playwithcircuit/REYAX-RYLR999-LoRa-Module-with-Arduino/README.md

 ## About Play with Circuit

-**Play with Circuit** publishes practical tutorials on Arduino, ESP32, STM32, Raspberry Pi, sensors, communication protocols, and embedded systems to help students, hobbyists, and engineers build real-world electronics projects.
+**Play with Circuit** publishes practical tutorials on Arduino, ESP32, sensors, communication protocols, and embedded systems to help students, hobbyists, and engineers build real-world electronics projects.